-It appears, based on Staff's analysis of available information, that the Residential HVAC Program is not costeffective at this time due to lower than expected projected value of electricity savings from the program.
+The proposed program budgets and energy savings are in satisfactory compliance with the EEPS Order.
+Based on Staff's analysis of available information, it appears that the Residential HVAC program is not cost-effective at this time due to lower than expected projected value of electricity savings from the program.
 More information on this subject is provided below in the section on program cost-effectiveness.
-Staff recommends that the Residential HVAC Program not be approved for implementation pending further analysis.
-For the Small Business Program, Staff recommends that the program as proposed by Niagara Mohawk should be rejected because the utility has not demonstrated that it is unable to achieve the savings that were expected within the budget allowed in the EEPS Order.
-Niagara Mohawk should be allowed to implement a Small Business Program if it adheres to the program budget and goals that are implied in the EEPS Order, as shown in the table above.
+Staff recommends that the Residential HVAC program not be approved for implementation pending further analysis.
+However, the budget and MWh savings goal for the Small Business program should be approved.